Network-Device-Independent Certification of Causal Nonseparability: Introduction

-\textit{Introduction.---} For both quantum and classical processes, it is usually assumed that if two parties interact only once with a physical medium, then only one-way influences are possible.
-Remarkably, this turns out to be an unnecessary restriction on the possible observable correlations.
-Formalised in the process matrix framework, where quantum theory is taken to hold locally but no global causal structure is assumed, some processes allow parties to establish correlations incompatible with a definite causal order~\cite{oreshkov12}.
+For both quantum and classical processes, it is usually assumed that if two parties interact only once with a physical medium, then only one-way influences are possible.
+In such a process, the correlations the parties can establish are subsequently restricted by this causal structure.
+Remarkably, this turns out to be an unnecessary assumption.
+Indeed, by studying processes where quantum theory is taken to hold locally but no global causal structure is assumed, one finds that some processes allow parties to establish correlations incompatible with a definite causal order~\cite{oreshkov12}.

+Such processes can be studied formally in the process matrix framework~\cite{oreshkov12}, and their lack of a well-defined underlying causal structure formalised through the property of causal nonseparability~\cite{oreshkov12,wechs19}.
+Causally nonseparable processes are of foundational interest, for example in the study of quantum gravity where the space-time structure itself may be quantum and hence indefinite~\cite{hardy07}, but also as they have been shown to lead to advantages in a number of different tasks~\cite{chiribella13,chiribella12,araujo14,guerin16,ebler18,zhao20}.
+This role as a potential new quantum resource, as well as ongoing uncertainty about the physical realisability of certain causally nonseparable processes~\cite{araujo17}, means it is important to be able to certify the causal nonseparability of a process.

-Causal nonseparability, the property underlying such processes~\cite{oreshkov12,wechs19}, bears a foundational significance and is also the basis for advantages in a number of different tasks~\cite{chiribella13,chiribella12,araujo14,guerin16,ebler18,zhao20}.
-It can be certified in a \textit{device-independent} (DI) way, i.e.\ requiring knowledge of the observed statistics only, based on the violation of ``causal inequalities'' by noncausal correlations~\cite{oreshkov12,branciard16}.
+The strongest version of such certification would be obtained through a \textit{device-independent} (DI) approach, utilising only the observed statistics and based on the violation of ``causal inequalities'' by noncausal correlations~\cite{oreshkov12,branciard16}.
 However, not all causally nonseparable process matrices are noncausal in this strong sense~\cite{araujo15,oreshkov16,feix16}.
 Indeed, a large class of quantum-realisable processes cannot violate causal inequalities~\cite{wechs21,purves21}, and it is still unclear whether any process with a clear physical realisation is able to.
 This includes in particular the canonical ``quantum switch''~\cite{chiribella13}, the resource behind most known advantages arising from causal indefiniteness~\cite{chiribella13,chiribella12,araujo14,guerin16,ebler18,zhao20}.